jwilde13/100-days-of-code-2025/log.md

 **Today's Progress**: CSS Animations!

 **Thoughts:**  I spent some more time today practicing CSS Animations.
 I always liked the Google loading animations so I wanted to make something kinda cool but so far all I have is a spinning ball in different colors.
 I need more time with CSS Animations.

+### Day 34: October 5, 2025

+**Today's Progress**: CSS Loaders!

+**Thoughts:**  I tried to get more creative with the loaders.
+I started making a CSS Loader maker type app.
+I got it set up to be able to add 3 different colors so far and to change the direction and speed of the animation.
+Doing this I can better see how the animations are made and created.